code-pushup/cli/examples/plugins/src/benchmark-js/README.md

 ## Audits

-The plugin created an audit for each suit.
+The plugin creates an audit for each suite.

 The audit scoring is based on fastest case, that means the fastest audit has a score of 100.
 If the target implementation is not the fastest, the audit shows how much slower the target implementation is compared to the fastest.